shavidissa/opentelemetry-examples/java-example/README.md

         return tracer;
     }
   ```
-  Note: the ```my_instrumentation_library_name``` and ```my_instrumentation_library_version``` of the `Tracer` are purely informational.
+  **Note**: the ```my_instrumentation_library_name``` and ```my_instrumentation_library_version``` of the `Tracer` are purely informational.
 All `Tracers` created by a single OpenTelemetry instance will work together, regardless of the name or version.

 * #### Create a Nested Span, Add an Attribute
   To create a basic span, you only need to specify the name of the span.
 The start and end time of the span is automatically set by the OpenTelemetry SDK.
-Most of the time, you will need to correlate spans for nested operations.
+Most of the time, you need to correlate spans for nested operations.

-  In OpenTelemetry spans can be created freely and it’s up to the implementor to annotate them with attributes specific to the operation. `Attributes` provide additional context on a span and about the specific operation it tracks, such as results or operation properties.
+  In OpenTelemetry spans can be created freely, and it’s up to the implementor to annotate them with attributes specific to the operation. `Attributes` provide additional context on a span and about the specific operation it tracks, such as results or properties of an operations.

   The spans can be manually linked for the `main` method to call the `child` method in the following way: